adnan-nabil/Movie-Recommendation-System/README.md

 I used here nltk, bag of words, cosine similarity.

-Tools i have used: numpy, pandas, gdown, os, request
+Tools i have used: numpy, pandas, streamlit, gdown, os, request